Plum Island Airport: 1910 Burgess Flying Field

+Current Plum Island Airport

 The earliest record of possible aviation activity at the current Plum Island Airport was in 1926, when the U.S. Army Air Service designated the field as an Emergency Landing Field.
 Sometime in 1926–1929, the new Civil Aviation Administration (now the FAA) installed a beacon tower at the Plum Island field as a primary navigation aid to mark the Boston-Portland air route.
 The base of the beacon tower can still be seen at the bend in the Plum Island Turnpike.

 Commercial operation of the airfield began in August 1933 by Joseph Basso and W.F.
 Bartlett.
 In May 1937, John Polando began passenger service, airmail service, and pilot training flights at the airport.
 Polando was nationally famous as the holder of the long-distance flight record, together with Russell Boardman, for their 1931 non-stop New York to Istanbul flight.
 With his partner, Warren Frothingham, Polando expanded airport facilities as business increased.
 In July 1937, a green light was added to the beacon, thus permitting all types of aircraft to land there.
 Three hangars, an office building, the asphalt runway, and a small building beside the beacon tower were built before World War II.
 The small building (the current airport office) was used for many years as a restaurant known as the Cockpit Café, named by a local girl in a May 1938 contest in return for flying lessons.

 By 1940, the Civilian Pilot Training Program began operating at Plum Island.
 The CPT used the airport extensively until early 1942, when all civilian airports within 25 miles of the coast were ordered closed and flight training moved further inland.
 During World War II, the Coast Guard used the hangars, and a group of small airplanes, probably a Civil Air Patrol unit, was based at Plum Island.
 This combination of military and civilian craft, under military control, was used for reconnaissance and offshore patrol to locate German U-boats and their victims along the New England coast.
 The airport was also used during the war to make movies such as "Wake Island" with naval aircraft based at N.A.S.
 Squantum.
 Polando left in 1942 to fly planes for radar tests at MIT, and then to serve in the Army Air Force.
 Frothingham's son Everett, who had learned to fly at Plum Island, became a Navy pilot and died in the war.

 Frothingham continued to operate the airport for the next 24 years.
 In 1946, he added a second runway (the current grass strip) and built an additional hangar.
 Frothingham, who had the sole Northeast dealership for Aeronca airplanes in the 1940s and 1950s, provided a variety of aviation services, including maintenance and flight training.
 The Raytheon Company used the airport for radar testing during this period.